vincent-noel/SigNetSim/README.md

 A django web application for building, fitting, and analyzing mathematical models of molecular signaling networks.

-## Installation
+## Dependencies installation

 	bash scripts/install.sh

 Installs are tested for ubuntu [precise|trusty|stretch] and debian [wheezy|jessie|stretch]

-## Configure the apache server
+## Installation and apache server configuration

-	bash scripts/apache/generate_apache.sh [folder]
-    sudo bash scripts/apache/install_apache.sh
+    sudo bash scripts/configure.sh [folder]

-The server will run on localhost/[folder].

-## Database initialization

-    bash scripts/create_db

-Database and data folders will be created, with a default Admin with admin:admin credentials.
+The server will run on localhost/[folder], with a default Admin with admin:admin credentials.

 ## Running within a docker